b4dpxl/Burp-Repeater-Tab-Highlighter-Java/README.md

 The colours are stored in a new entry on the site map, http://tabhighlighterextensionjava.local/state.
-This is updated when the plugin unloads (either shutting down Burp or reloading the extension), and should be saved on every changed.
-This entry is added to your project scope, so that if you save a copy of the project and only include in-scope items it will include the highlights.
+This is updated when the plugin unloads (either shutting down Burp or reloading the extension), and should be saved on every change.
+This entry is also added to your project scope, so that if you save a copy of the project and only include in-scope items it will include the highlights.

 However, this means that if Burp crashes you _might_ lose settings, or things might get confused if